 Trusts and estates.
 Enter the net profit or deductible loss here and on Form 1041, line 6.
-If you have a loss, complete line 37 to determine the amount of your loss at risk before entering the loss on line 36.
+If you have a loss, complete lines 35 and 36 to determine if your loss is limited before entering the loss on line 34.

 Community income.
-If you and your spouse had community income and are filing separate returns, see page SE-2 of the instructions for Schedule SE before figuring self-employment tax.
+If you and your spouse had community income and are filing separate returns, see the instructions for Schedule SE (Form 1040) before figuring self-employment tax.

 Earned income credit.
-If you have a net profit on line 36, this amount is earned income and may qualify you for the earned income credit if you meet certain conditions.
+If you have a net profit on line 34, this amount is earned income and may qualify you for the earned income credit if you meet certain conditions.
 See the instructions for Form 1040, lines 64a and 64b, for details.

 Conservation Reserve Program (CRP) payments.
 If you received social security retirement or disability benefits in addition to CRP payments, the CRP payments are not subject to self-employment tax.
-You will deduct these payments from your net farm profit or loss on line 1b of Schedule SE.
-Do not make any adjustment on Schedule F
+You will deduct these payments from your net farm profit or loss on Schedule SE (Form 1040), line 1b.
+Do not make any adjustment on Schedule F (Form 1040).

 Excess farm loss rules.
-If you received certain subsidies in 2010, your farm loss may be reduced or eliminated.
-Check box 37b if you received one of the subsidies below.
+If you received certain subsidies in 2011, your farm loss may be reduced or eliminated.
+Check the "Yes" box if you received one of the subsidies discussed next.
+Otherwise, check the "No" box.